-Original and/or subsequent record used to evaluate the corner position
+1. Original and/or subsequent record used to evaluate the corner position.

-3. Description of monument and accessories set to perpetuate the corner position

-- Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. Certification must be signed and sealed by Land Surveyor registered in the State of Montana. - Certification must be signed and sealed by Land Surveyor Fill in Cross Index & Section Diagram at bottom of sheet.
+- Description of monument and accessories set to perpetuate the corner position.
+Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - Certification must be signed and scaled by Land Surveyor registered in the State of Montana.
+Fill in Cross Index & Section Diagram at bottom of sheet.